focus-editor/focus/LOG.md

     - Multi-byte Unicode symbols are not supported
     - Currently only RGB monitor panels

+- Ctrl+C without a selection removes the selection
 - Local search
     - New widget

-- Ctrl+C without a selection removes the selection
 - Definitely ignore the editor's own temp dir, even if the user doesn't include it
-- When sorting the file list, put the modified buffers on top
+- When sorting the file list, put the modified buffers on top (even ignoring the project boundary?)
 - When switching to buffer or trying to save it, check that the file exists
 - remove_crlf_in_place - optimise a bit